ukenovalex/ukenovalex/README.md

 Hi!
-I'm a junior React developer
+I'm a Full-stack developer.